-The three kinds of amblyopia include refractive, strabismic, and deprivation.
+There are three kinds of amblyopia: refractive, strabismic, and deprivation.
 Refractive amblyopia occurs when one eye is affected by moderate to severe astigmatism, nearsightedness, or farsightedness, while the other eye maintains relatively normal vision.
 The brain begins to favor the stronger eye, and neural pathways between the brain and the weaker eye begin to diminish, meaning that the child’s brain trains itself to only use the stronger eye.
-Vision in the weaker eye may not develop in this case.
+Vision in the weaker eye may not fully develop in this case.
 Strabismic amblyopia occurs when the child’s eyes are not aligned normally, and one eye crosses either inward or outward.
-And deprivation amblyopia develops when there is a presence of cataracts in one or both eyes which are present at birth or shortly after birth as a result of childhood diseases, trauma, or steroid usage.
+Deprivation amblyopia develops when there is a presence of cataracts in one or both eyes which are present at birth or shortly after birth as a result of childhood diseases, trauma, or steroid usage.

-Symptoms of amblyopia are hard to detect, especially since many young children may not realize that something is wrong, or may not know to communicate a vision problem.
-Parents, daycare providers, and teaches can watch out for misaligned eyes, also known as strabismus, frequent squinting in order to see, frequent tilting or turning of the head in order to see, or closing or covering one eye, usually the weaker eye.
+Symptoms of amblyopia are hard to detect, especially since young children may not realize that something is wrong, or they may not know to communicate a vision problem.
+Parents, daycare providers, and preschool teachers can watch out for misaligned eyes, also known as strabismus, frequent squinting in order to see, frequent tilting or turning of the head in order to see, or closing or covering one eye, usually the weaker eye.

-If you notice any of these symptoms of amblyopia, take your child to a pediatric ophthalmologist for an examination.
-These exams are usually very easy and painless for young children.
-Your child will be asked to sit in a chair and look at images ahead of her, identifying what she sees.
-Eye drops may be used for dilation and images may be taken of the eye, and the process is generally smooth, though pediatric ophthalmologists understand that wiggling may be common!
+If you notice any of these symptoms of amblyopia, our daycare teachers encourage you to take your child to a pediatric ophthalmologist for an examination.
+These exams are usually very easy, painless, and stress-free for young children.
+Your child will be asked to sit in a chair and look at images ahead of them, identifying what they see.
+Eye drops may be used for dilation, and images may be taken of the eye.
+The process of diagnosing amblyopia is generally smooth, though pediatric ophthalmologists understand that wiggling may be common!

 The good news is that if amblyopia is discovered before the age of five, the outlook is very good for amblyopia correction.
 Pay attention to your child’s habits, and if you spot any signs or symptoms, taking your child in for a quick exam is the best way to get started on treatment.